Internationales Radiokunst-Festival * International Radio Art Festival

 Razor (concertina) wire, radios, transmitter, media player, concertina

 Concertina is two lengths of barbed wire stretched out in mingling spirals across the gallery floor.
 Attached to one end of the wire is a low-power radio transmitter.
 In the space are FM radios receiving these signals.
 The signal is a composition of sine waves with 50 Hz and 60 Hz as the fundamental frequencies.
-These two frequencies are the two electrical power cycles throughout the world.
+These two frequencies represent the two electrical power frequencies throughout the world.
 Octaves of these two frequencies expand the composition.
 Also present is a concertina.
 Harmonic notes from the concertina are also part of the sound.

 A double referent, concertina refers to the free-reed instrument, constructed of billows, and barbed wire fencing, also known as concertina wire, stretched out accordion-like across a landscape, used for border enforcement.